genesiscommunitysuccess/docs/docs/server-reference/essential-information/service-definition.md

 </configuration>
 ```

-If you want to implement SSL for your processes then set the `secure` attribute to be "true" and edit genesis-system-definition.kts file
+#### Enable SSL for processes
-Ex:
+Set the `secure` attribute to be "true" and edit genesis-system-definition.kts file
-processes.xml
+Ex: processes.xml

 ```xml
 <configuration>